Last Updated on March 16, 2023 by Jessica Lauren Vine

 Using the tester, you can find where the electrical wiring ties into the slide out and check to ensure there is power at the terminals.
 If no breakers or fuses are tripped, and the slide outs have electricity running to them, then your problem lies elsewhere.

 The third easy thing to check on with a slide out is the lubrication.
-If an RV slide out remains stationary for too long and doesn’t get moved in or out, the mechanical components may get rusty or stuck.
+If a camper slide out remains stationary for too long and doesn’t get moved in or out, the mechanical components may get rusty or stuck.

 To ensure that this doesn’t happen, lubrication may be necessary.
 A simple machine oil or even WD-40 should do the trick.

-While there are things that RV owners can do on their own to save money and adjust your camper slide out, a proper fix may require the manufacturer’s assistance.
+Now you know more about how to adjust a camper slide out.
+While there are things that RV owners can do on their own to save money and adjust their camper slide out, a proper fix may require the manufacturer’s assistance.

 If a slide out has suffered water damage or requires vertical adjustments or height adjustments, it may need to be entirely rebuilt by the RV manufacturer.
 If the entire slide needs to be replaced, contact an RV technician immediately.